Preparing to Quit Smoking

 Set a Quit Date

-Pick a date within the next 2 weeks to quit.
+Pick a date within the next 2 or 3 weeks to quit.
 That gives you enough time to get ready.
 But it’s not so long that you will lose your drive to quit.

 Think about choosing a special day: